 Does the winter weather leave you feeling slow and sluggish?
 Could you use a pick-me-up?
-Then you should definitely try this detox bath recipe with essential oils.
+Then you should definitely try this epsom salt detox bath recipe with essential oils.

-If you are feeling sluggish or have skin issues this natural recipe is a simple, easy, and inexpensive way to boost health!
+If you are feeling sluggish or have skin issues this natural recipe for an epsom salt detox bath recipe is a simple, easy, and inexpensive way to boost health!

 I have poor circulation in my legs, thanks to genetics, and this bath is just what I need quite often to keep my ankles from looking like I am 9 months pregnant.
 The great thing about kaolin clay for someone like me is that it helps circulation in the body, among a few other things.

 Kaolin clay can help cleanse, purify, heal, and soothe all skin types.
 There are no chemicals in kaolin clay and it is very beneficial.
 It is very mild, and has proven effective in improving blood flow to the skin, cleansing and exfoliating.
 Kaolin clay is recommended for oily and normal skin but should be discussed with a doctor if one has sensitive skin.

 Kaolin clay helps remove toxins and oils from your skin and eliminates skin blemishes when used on the face.

 Benefits of Sea Salt Baths

 According to the Saltworks company, bathing in Dead Sea salt may be particularly beneficial because it contains an array of minerals that include potassium, which helps to balance skin moisture; bromides, which reduce muscle pain and stiffness; and sodium, which improves the circulation of lymphatic fluid.